finnvoor/SwiftUIFX/README.md

 7. Press the "Compile" button to compile your view.
 It should now be displayed in your video timeline.
 8. Any time you make a change to your package you will need to press the "Compile" button again.

+> [!NOTE]
+> The SwiftUIFX mac app will not auto-update, so any updates will need to be manually downloaded from the latest release.

 ### Environment Values

 To access environment values in your SwiftUI view: